catseye/The-Platform/README.markdown

 *   CHICKEN Scheme 4.8.0.5 ♡¹
 *   yasm 1.2.0 ♡

+(Nano is not strictly necessary, I just can't stand any of the text editors that come with NetBSD.)

 The third stage, "Cat's Eye Infrastructure", consists of:

 *   catseye-realpath 1.0          (for Pixley and others) ♥